wasisheikh1810/backstage/README.md

     $ yarn dev
     $ yarn build

-- It might take a little while, but as soon as the message [0] webpack compiled successfully appears, you can open a browser and directly navigate to your freshly installed Backstage portal at http://localhost:3000.
+- It might take a little while, but as soon as the message .Webpack compiled successfully appears, you can open a browser and directly navigate to your freshly installed Backstage portal at http://localhost:3000.
 You can start exploring the demo immediately.
 Please note that the in-memory database will be cleared when you restart the app

 - after the yarn build command all the files are build convinently and after we need to dockerize the app as the command has build all the file it also included the dockerfile as well so we will first install the docker if we dont have it after that we need to run the build command